-Everyone has their own taste preferences, and some of us prefer to avoid wines with high tannins.
-Tannins occur naturally in plants and in wine grapes.
+Everyone has their own taste preferences, and some prefer to avoid wines with high tannins.
+Tannins occur naturally in plants and wine grapes.
 In wine, tannins are predominantly water-soluble polyphenols.
 Polyphenols have remarkable antioxidant properties, anti-carcinogenic properties, and antimicrobial properties.
 Still, though, some of us need to avoid them.
 Why?

 Here are two valid reasons that you might want to avoid tannins: